emoryjianghang/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   - 2) Audio recognition application:
       - Audio ==> Low level sound features like (sss,bb) ==> Phonemes ==> Words ==> Sentences
 - Neural Researchers think that deep neural networks "think" like brains (simple ==> complex)
-- Circuit theory and deep learning:
+- Circuit theory and deep learning: adding depth >> adding \# of units
   - ![](Images/07.png)
-- When starting on an application don't start directly by dozens of hidden layers.
+- Despite the circuit theory, when starting on an application don't start directly by dozens of hidden layers.
 Try the simplest solutions (e.g. Logistic Regression), then try the shallow neural network and so on.

 ### Building blocks of deep neural networks